sethi-rasna/Wine_Os/README.md

 ## Insight on Portuguese Vinho Verde
 What makes the quality of **“Vinho Verde”** so unique?

-“Vino Verde” (its literal translation “green wine”) is not a grape type. **“Green” means young** rather than anything to do with its color.
+Known as the second-highest selling wine in Portugal, “Vino Verde” derives from one of the oldest regions in Portugal and one of the largest wine centers in Europe.
+Its literal translation “green wine”) is not a grape type. **“Green” means young** rather than anything to do with its color.
 A single glass of wine contains thousands of different chemical compounds which determine its quality.
 We are to find out what characteristics make a Vinho Verde a Vinho Verde.
 Is it the region of Vinho Verde or the unique chemical compounds that make up this young wine's quality and taste?

 ## Collaborators
 | Name | Role | Description |